-One year my father promised we could open our usual morning gifts at four am.
-It totally irked my mom, but we managed to pull it off.
+One year he promised we could open our usual morning gifts at four am.
+It totally irked my mom, but he was such a sweetheart about it.
 We crept in, my sisters and I, we shook his shoulder gently Dad you promised.

 Four a.m., it felt like the middle of the night, the middle of a century, tearing into our middle-class booty like animals in the dark, the Tree of course just standing there, aromatic and iconic, in lights.
-My mom put on music.